ome/omero-documentation/omero/developers/json-api.rst

 Support for listing ROIs was added in API version 0.1.
 ROIs are linked to Images and contain one or more Shapes.
-Types of shape are Rectangle, Ellipse, Point, Line, Polyline, Polygon and Label.
-The Mask type is not currently supported by omero-marshal.
+Types of shape are Rectangle, Ellipse, Point, Line, Polyline, Polygon, Label and Mask.

 List ROIs
 ^^^^^^^^^